 Sometimes, employees get a choice between ESOs and RSUs.
-Understanding how each stock plan works, how they differ, and exactly what the risks are with each can help you make a decision that best aligns with your financial goals.
+Understanding how each stock plan works, how they differ — particularly when it comes to vesting schedules and taxes — can help you make a decision that best aligns with your financial goals.

 What Are Employee Stock Options (ESOs)?